Table of Contents

 3.2.2 current inventory of

-18.104.22.168 institution-owned or managed computing devices deployed throughout the institution, and
+18.104.22.168 institution-owned or managed computing devices, applications and vendor-managed services deployed throughout the institution, and

 22.214.171.124 Mission-Critical applications and applications containing Confidential Data;